lundquistlab/biostats-2016/Discussions/sampling-design/README.md

 6. Blind Design

----

-#Here are some studies that could use one or more of these sampling strategies.
+Here are some studies that could use one or more of these sampling strategies.

 **Your goal will be to  discuss as a group what strategy should be used in each study and give justififcation for your decision**

 ---